Google Drive multiple copies of the same file [FIX]

 - After the installation, check if Google Drive exhibits similar behavior of uploading duplicate copies.

 Alternatively, you can use the web-based Google Drive client by logging in with your Google Account in the web browser.
 Now, the obvious choice for the job is Google’s own Chrome, but we beg to disagree.
-The best Chromium-based browser now is UR Browser, that is a privacy-oriented browser following EU user privacy standards.
+The best Chromium-based browser you will find now is Opera.

-Check it out below and try logging into Google Drive through UR Browser.
+Check it out below and try logging into Google Drive through Opera browser and convince yourself.

 By following the steps listed in this article you should be able to fix the Google Drive duplicate files issue.
 However, if the issue persists, try to contact Google Support or ask in the Google Community Forums.